How to Trade

 Brokers appeared soon thereafter to monitor and facilitate this trade, and by 1602, when the Dutch East India Company issued its first publicly traded shares, the infrastructure existed to exchange them at a centralised location – the Amsterdam Bourse.

-In England, which preceded Holland in issuing stocks, the idea of trading these pieces of paper, which offered a share in the profits of sending trading vessels to the Far East in return for financing said trips, soon caught on.
+In England, which preceded Holland in issuing stocks, the idea of trading these pieces of paper, which offered a share in the profits of sending trading vessels to the Far East in The benefit one receives on an investment. for financing said trips, soon caught on.
 And towards the latter half of the 1600s brokers officiated in the various coffee shops (No, Starbucks did not invent the concept).

 One coffee shop owner, Jonathan Mills, then had the idea of posting the running prices of stocks and commodities, earning Jonathan’s Coffee Shop the distinction of being the forebearer of the London Stock Exchange.
 A building constructed in 1773 with the pooled resources of the attending brokers.
 Originally referred to as ‘New Jonathan’s’, the LSE was formally founded in 1801, formulating its regulations and membership requirements – a system then exported around the world.

 Thus was born the idea of an exchange being a limited ‘members-only’ club.

 One cannot immediately access ‘the exchange’, since it only exists as a formal meeting place of sorts between brokers and brokerage firms, the latter which soon regulated and quoted both buy and sell rates of a A documented and tradeable asset -mainly stocks and bonds, but also documented derivatives., thus becoming the forebearers of what we today refer to as ‘A location or entity where people and entities can negotiate and trade assets of value. makers’.